Calmarius/pl2019_3/README.md

     };

 It evaluates the condition, then fetches the next two nodes.
-If the condition, when converted to integer, evaluates to non-zero it will evaluate the "then part", otherwise the "else part".
+If the condition, when converted to integer, evaluates to non-zero it evaluates the "then part", otherwise the "else part".

 Now we can write a program that solves the quadratic equation.